JuliaClimate/IndividualDisplacements.jl/docs/src/examples.md

 ## Tool Box, Etc.

-- Tools included in `src/` (see `compute.jl`, `data_wrangling.jl`):
+- Tools included in `src/compute.jl` and `data_wrangling.jl`:
 	- Velocity interpolaton functions for several array / grid types.
 	- Preprocessing and postprocessing methods.
 	- I/O routines to read / write results from / to file.

-- Two examples that reproduce trajectories computed earlier in Fortran ([MITgcm/pkg/flt](https://mitgcm.readthedocs.io/en/latest/outp_pkgs/outp_pkgs.html#)): `detailed_look.jl` illustrates package features in more detail; `particle_cloud.jl` illustrates a computation of many trajectories at once.
+-  Examples reproducing trajectories that had been computed earlier in Fortran ([MITgcm/pkg/flt](https://mitgcm.readthedocs.io/en/latest/outp_pkgs/outp_pkgs.html#)) are `detailed_look.jl` and `particle_cloud.jl`.

 - For more see also: `example_CyclicArray.jl`, `example123.jl`, `helper_functions.jl`; and for plotting : `recipes_plots.jl`, `recipes_makie.jl`, `recipes_pyplot.jl` also in the `examples/` folder.

 ## Running The Examples

-To run the examples, one needs `julia` and the relevant packages.
-Inputs will be downloaded as needed upon running the examples.
-The following three steps will do this, and generate a jupyter notebook version of the example which is easy to rerun afterwards.
+Running the examples requires `julia` and its relevant packages.
+Inputs get downloaded as needed upon running the examples.
+The first three steps below do this, and generate jupyter notebook versions of the examples (easy to rerun afterwards).
+Once everything is setup then user can just call examples directly in `julia` (i.e., skip to last step below).

 #### 1. Download the examples folder: